dalurness/advent23_01/day_01/README.md

 **Problem**: In order to prepare for this Christmas season, some of the head elves would like a report on how many letters are coming from each country.
 The elves physically receiving the letters have been inputting the country code of the letter into a file named *"letters.txt"*.
 You need to read this file, and then report how many letters have been sent from each country.

 **Challenge**: A *"letters_challenge.txt"* has also been included if you'd like some extra credit.
-There is a lot more data in this file, so it may need to be handled a bit differently to be able to compute in a reasonable amount of time.
-Remember, these are just samples of the actual data we need to run your program against to count the letters from the whole world!
+There is a lot more data in this file, so it may need to be handled a bit differently so as not to overload your memory.
+(Note: github has limitations on file size.
+Feel free to use the python script to make a larger file).

 **Example**: